 New Jersey American Water is neutral on the issue of fluoridation of drinking water supplies.
 We consider the fluoridation of drinking water supplies to be a community-based decision.
 This means that any system in which we currently fluoridate, the decision to initiate fluoridation was not made by the company.

-In the systems where New Jersey American Water does add fluoride, we follow U.S. Environmental Protection Agency (EPA) and NJ Department of Environmental Protection (DEP) standards.
+In the systems where New Jersey American Water does add fluoride, we follow U.S. Environmental Protection Agency (EPA) and New Jersey Department of Environmental Protection (NJDEP) standards.
 EPA is responsible for setting national limits for contaminants in drinking water.
 These standards established by EPA are based on the best health effects data available.
 The agency’s standards are referred to as Maximum Contaminant Levels (MCLs).
 For fluoride, EPA set an MCL of 2 milligrams per liter or parts per million (mg/l).
 Where New Jersey American Water fluoridates, the process is carefully controlled within a narrow range at levels below the MCL; generally between 0.9 to 1.2 mg/l.

 Raritan System Public Water Supply ID No. 2004002